kburchfiel/kburchfiel-dash-plotly-demo/Program_Notes_v2.md

 Next, I reviewed dropdown options on Plotly's [dcc.Dropdown](https://dash.plotly.com/dash-core-components/dropdown) page.

+Using these tools and other resources that I found along the way, I was able to revise my graphs to incorporate more interactive features.
+However, this revision process is still a work in progress.

 ## Notes to self:
 1. On Part 5 of the Dash tutorial: https://dash.plotly.com/sharing-data-between-callbacks